 Once you sort out your protein, grab at least 2 handfuls of non-starchy vegetables or salad.

 Lastly, a palmful of grains or starchy vegetables like potatoes will round out your meal.
 And if you want one or two meals without carbs, that works.

 The things you should cut down on?
 Booze and sugary foods and drinks, which have no redeeming nutritional value to speak of.
 You don’t have to stop consuming them, but cut down as much as you can.
 I see far too many women drinking far too much wine, and it’s a bad idea in many respects, from weight to disease risk.
 I want you to enjoy your life, but I also want your life to be long and disease-free.
 Right?

 And hey: don’t listen to menopause diet gurus who recommend the elimination of things like gluten and dairy from your diet because they’re ‘toxic.’
-Total bullshit.
-And, don’t fall for crappy, unproven menopause weight loss supplements like Provitalize, that are made to target vulnerable women going through this huge change in their lives.
+Total garbage.
+And, don’t fall for unproven menopause weight loss supplements like Provitalize, that are made to target vulnerable women going through this huge change in their lives.

 Incorporate weight training into your workouts as much as you can, even if it’s just using a resistance band.
 And find time to be active, even if you have to schedule it into your day.
 If you can’t reach the recommended 150 minutes of activity a week, understand that anything is better than nothing, even if it’s just a 15 minute walk at lunchtime.
 Exercise in combination with a healthy diet can positively impact physical and emotional health.

 Work on your sleep hygiene, and don’t be like me, staying up after everyone else just to get some quiet alone time!!
 Get to bed early if you can.